good-loop/doc/pages/policy/environmental-policy.md

 Good-Loop will, where appropriate and possible:

- - Purchase recycled products.
+ - Purchase recycled products e.g. 2nd-hand computers.
  - Purchase Fair Trade products.
  - Order printed stationery (letterhead, envelopes) from a printer with sound environmental principles and with a responsible environmental policy.
- - Favour suppliers who use little packaging or remove packaging as part of their supply contract and obligations and who operate according to sound environmental principles.
+ - Favour suppliers who use little packaging and who operate according to sound environmental principles.
- - Use local suppliers, to minimise "fuel miles".
+ - Use local suppliers to minimise "fuel miles".

 ## Disposal of materials